← Hell World Blog··18 min read

-14 Proxy Brands in 2026 — What Each One Actually Is
+14 Residential Proxy Brands in 2026 — What Each One Actually Is

-This post is a field guide to the 14 networks we resell on hellworld.io, what each one actually is (the marketing copy is pretty thin), and how we see customers actually deploy them.
+This post is a field guide to the 14 residential brand offerings we run on hellworld.io — what each pool actually is (the marketing copy is pretty thin), and how we see customers actually deploy them.
+Twelve of these are aggregated from public-supplier pools at group-buy unit economics; two are proprietary pools we operate ourselves (Goatx and F-Private).
 We pay the bills on all 14, so the conflict-of-interest disclosure is upfront: we make a margin when you buy.
 The reason we still write it this way is that the alternative — pretending one is universally best — gets us refund tickets when reality disagrees.

 If you have 90 seconds, jump to the TL;DR table.
 If you’ve got coffee, keep reading.